This report contains corrections.

 A shortage of care

 Child care is difficult to find for all families; evidence from the ECPP suggests that it is especially difficult for families of children with disabilities.
-Whereas the share of families reporting no difficulty finding care was similar across families with nondisabled children and families with disabled children, a larger proportion of parents with disabled children experienced at least some difficulty finding care (34 percent vs. 25 percent) and were unable to find care (34 percent vs. 28 percent).
+Whereas the share of families unable to find care was similar across families with nondisabled children and families with disabled children, a larger proportion of parents with disabled children experienced at least some difficulty finding care (34 percent vs. 25 percent).**

 Across the United States, parents of children with disabilities were also significantly more likely than parents of nondisabled children to report a lack of available slots as their main difficulty in finding care—12 percent vs. 8 percent.
 This finding likely masks variation across states, given that the way each state determines eligibility likely affects the difficulty parents’ have finding care.